eschoenawa/LANChat/README.md

 When you update to the next version make sure to remove or update the `UPDATE` file **before** updating or you will cause other clients to land in an infinite update loop.
 I plan on fixing this in the future but for now this is sadly something you have to watch out for yourself.

 Please note that the auto-update can be a huge security risk because it allows any participant in your network to run any Java code on any machine running LANChat with the auto-update feature enabled!
 Use only with extreme caution in networks you trust.
-To be safe you should disable the auto-update feature in the settings. *Use at your own risk!
+To be safe you should disable the auto-update feature in the settings if you don't use it. *Use at your own risk!
 You have been warned!*

 ## Plugin development for LANChat